MatthewMachuca/FlexboxApiSPEC/flexboxAPIspecV2.md

 ## Flex AlignSelf

-The align-self property specifies the alignment for the selected item inside the flexible container.
+The AlignSelf property specifies the alignment for the selected item inside the flexible container.

-Note: The align-self property overrides the flexible container's align-items property.

 ```xml
 <controls:LayoutPanel VerticalAlignment="Stretch" MinHeight="100">